makersacademy/bowling-challenge/README.md

 ### frame.js

-takes rolls as input - outputs total knocked over to score
+takes rolls as input - outputs total knocked over to score and how many in each roll

+### score.js

+calculates the score for the given frame, (using input of extra frames when needed)

+### scorecard.js

+holds the score object for each frame and puts out the running total of the game

 ### Optional Extras